NVIDIA-AI-IOT/TAO-Toolkit-Whitepaper-use-cases/README.md

 Experiment 3 requires a helmet dataset from kaggle.
 This can be downoaded from this link https://www.kaggle.com/andrewmvd/helmet-detection
 The download should be named archive.zip and must be places in datasets/helmet

 Do not rename any downloaded datasets

+Experiment 4 reuires user to download merl shopping dataset:https://www.merl.com/demos/merl-shopping-dataset.
+The data needs to be split into train, test validation.
+The list of streams we used in this experiment for each data split is mentioned in workspace/ar_merl folder.